jmansar/wavexlr-on-linux-cfg/README.md

 # Wave XLR on Linux

-Unofficial instructions to fix issues with Wave XLR on Linux.
+Unofficial instructions to fix issues with Wave XLR (and also Wave 3) on Linux.

-Wave XLR does not have an official support on Linux at this time (24/11/2024) - [Elgato Wave XLR - System Requirements](https://help.elgato.com/hc/en-us/articles/4404864886157-Elgato-Wave-XLR-System-Requirements).
+As of November 2024, Wave XLR does not have official Linux support - [Elgato Wave XLR - System Requirements](https://help.elgato.com/hc/en-us/articles/4404864886157-Elgato-Wave-XLR-System-Requirements).

-However, because Wave XLR is recognized by the system as a standard USB audio device, some of its functionality seems to be accessible on Linux.
+However, since the device is recognized by the system as a standard USB audio device, some functionality can be accessed on Linux.

-This README details my experience with getting the device to work on my machine.

 > **Disclaimer**: The instructions and information on this page are unofficial and not endorsed or supported by device manufacturer - Elgato.
 > The content of this page is based on my personal experience and may not work in all cases.